StanfordVL/GibsonEnv/README.md

 #### Download data

 First, our environment core assets data are available [here](https://storage.googleapis.com/gibsonassets/assets_core_v2.tar.gz).
 You can follow the installation guide below to download and set up them properly. `gibson/assets` folder stores necessary data (agent models, environments, etc) to run gibson environment.
 Users can add more environments files into `gibson/assets/dataset` to run gibson on more environments.
 Visit the [database readme](gibson/data/README.md) for downloading more spaces.
+Please sign the [license agreement](gibson/data/README.md#download) before using Gibson's database.

 A. Quick installation (docker)